-CURRENT ISSUES IN HEALTH (8342)

-This introductory, multidisciplinary course will provide the student with a broad background of information on current issues in healthcare.
-This course is designed to facilitate and enhance the professional growth of future healthcare providers.
-Topics will include common and merging health problems, an examination of the healthcare delivery system, effective wellness behaviors and common ethical issues occurring in healthcare today.

-Prerequisite - Grade 10 Health (8341)

-Possible Dual Enrollment Course - SUNY Farmingdale
+CURRENT ISSUES IN HEALTH (8342) One Term Credit: / 2 This introductory, multidisciplinary course will provide the student with a broad ad background of f information on current issues in healthcare.
+This course is designed to facilitate and enhan ce the profession nal growth of future healthcare providers.
+Topics will include common and merging health problems, an ex amination of the healthcare delivery system, effective wellness behaviors and common ethical issues occurring in healthcare today.
+Prerequisite - Grade 10 Health (8341) Dual Enrollment Course - SUNY Farmingdale